Salary guide

 Estimated monthly take-home

-What can I use the Salary Calculator for?
+When should I use the Salary Calculator?

 This is a paycheck-style estimate, not payroll advice.
 It does not include actual withholding tables, benefits, pre-tax deductions, overtime, bonuses, state tax, or local tax.
+Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 Related tools

-History, privacy, and copying
+Privacy and copying results

-Recent answers stay visible in the page while you work.
-The history is kept only in the current browser tab and is not sent to a server.
+Recent answers stay visible only while you work in the current browser tab.
+They are not sent to a server.